REVAD's ARTWEEKS 2020 virtual exhibition is ARTWEEKS STREAM, see: http://artweeks2020.revad.com.

 For a selection of coded products, find and buy your thing via: http://things.revad.com.

-For other available outcomes, or to discuss a commission, see: http://contact.revad.com.
+For signed editions, other outcomes, or to discuss a commission, see: http://contact.revad.com.

 In the record of my enquiry you will find a constant dialogue between digital and analogue, one informing the other, I flip and flop between the two and occasionally we meet in the middle somewhere to create something unexpected.
 In logic flip-flops are bistable elements, in my art digital and analogue are bi-unstable, almost as if there is a self clocking mechanism encouraging constant movement between states and exploration of the space in-between.

 The materials used to create an outcome are chosen to be appropriate to the enquiry.
-An outcome may be real (a drawing, a painting, an installation) or virtual (a digital image, an animation, a blog, a web site).
+An outcome may be real (a drawing, a painting, a print, an installation) or virtual (a digital image, an animation, a blog, a web site).
 Outcomes often contain multiple components.
 Real outcomes are currently held in private collections in the United States, United Kingdom, France and Romania."
-REVAD 2019-01-16
+REVAD 2020-01-04